Best Dato App Alternatives for Mac in 2026

 It also includes a menu bar presence for quick event glancing, so the core functionality Dato provided — seeing what's next without opening anything — isn't lost in the transition.

 The Focus Screen removes everything from view except the current task during work sessions.
 Roy Baumeister's research on decision fatigue shows that visible unchosen alternatives at task start measurably reduce execution quality.
+Auto-Extend keeps the session live if you finish ahead of schedule.
+Smart Zoning lets you move tasks onto the calendar with keyboard shortcuts alone.
+Pause holds your place without breaking context.
+Smart Capture lets you paste text or a screenshot and converts it to structured tasks instantly.
 Native task management lives inside the same calendar view — tasks understand your actual day rather than sitting in a separate system.

 Pros:

-AI weekly reports — analyses scheduling patterns over time and surfaces what the data shows about your productivity; no other tool on this list does this
+AI weekly and daily reports — analyses scheduling patterns over time and surfaces what the data shows about your productivity; no other tool on this list does this

 Focus Screen — removes visual load at task execution time